IRELAND 11 Days

 of Ireland before heading west to the rugged Wild Atlantic Way.

-• Known affectionately as the Emerald Isle, Ireland is a land of dramatic contrasts: where the sheer drop of the Cliffs of Moher meets rolling, neon-green hills.
+• Known affectionately as the Emerald Isle, Ireland is a land of dramatic contrasts, where the sheer drop of the Cliffs of Moher meets rolling, neon-green hills.
 Its history spans millennia, featuring Neolithic wonders like the 5,200-year-old Newgrange tomb, crumbling monastic ruins, and ivy-clad castles.
 But the true magic lies in the people—the famous Irish "craic" found in lively pubs over a pint of Guinness and traditional music.

 • Today, Ireland seamlessly blends this heritage with a high-tech pulse, serving as a global hub for medicine